AndrasKovacs/antifunext/README.md

 A model of Martin-Löf type theory (with pi, sigma, nat, identity, countable universes) where function extensionality is false.
 It's due to Pierre-Marie Pédrot who explained this to me at the TYPES 2024 conference.
+Other sources:

+- Paper by Pédrot & Tabareau: https://people.mpi-sws.org/~dreyer/papers/pedrot-exceptional/paper.pdf
+- Chapter 3 of Thomas Streicher's habilitation thesis: https://www2.mathematik.tu-darmstadt.de/~streicher/HabilStreicher.pdf

+The formalization here follows the same idea as the above sources, but it's considerably easier to formalize in Agda.
+Pédrot & Tabareau uses a syntactic model (or, a model construction), Streicher uses a realizability model, while I only have a Set-based model here.

 ## Overview